wilot/Graphene_Layer_Analyser/README.md

 It is not yet known how necessary repeated re-estimation of the central-spot and repeated radial segmentation is.
 On a few images I have found it to be helpful, however these might be unrepresentitve.
 I have yet to try on the dataset I currently have with noise added in.

 After grouping radially, the spots must be segmented azimuthally, to separate different twists if there is a twisted sample.
-This could immediately be identified as few-layer. **Azimuthal grouping has not yet been implemented.**

 Many of the processes involved in peak segmentation and grouping are stored in the `diffraction_spots.py` module.
 A class for groups of spots, `SpotGroup` and methods for segmentation are stored here.